Advancing Applied Analytics This funding programme aims to improve analytical capability in support of health and care services

 The Health Foundation’s Advancing Applied Analytics programme aims to improve analytical capability in support of health and care services.

-We support analysts who work on local innovative and ambitious projects that improve analytical capability in support of health and care services and provide lessons for the wider care system.
+We are looking to support analysts who are working on local innovative and ambitious projects that can demonstrate how they will improve analytical capability in support of health and care services and provide lessons for the wider care system.

-In each round we have £750,000 of funding to support up to 12 good quality projects that:
+In the fourth round of this programme we have £750,000 of funding to support up to 12 good quality projects that:

 - improve analytical capability and can show how this will support better care in the future